Bracamontes & Vlasak, P.C.

 In cities with Rent Ordinances, such as San Francisco, Oakland, and Berkeley, long-term tenants are most at-risk for wrongful evictions by their landlord.
-Certain landlords will attempt to "buy-out" long-term tenants.
+Certain landlords will attempt to “buy-out” long-term tenants.
 These tenancies are particularly valuable because the tenants are usually paying well below fair market rental value.
 Landlords in cities with Rent Ordinances are sometimes willing to pay these tenants significant amounts of money so they can re-rent the unit for a higher amount.
 In other cases, landlords or their attorneys try to trick tenants into thinking there are grounds for eviction and that a low buyout is a good idea.
 You should contact an experienced tenant’s attorney before engaging your landlord or his/her attorney on these topics.
 You also need an attorney who is willing to fight to keep you in your unit if you want to stay.
 At BV Law, we also practice eviction defense.

 In other instances, landlords informally contact tenants and claim that they will be performing an owner move-in (“OMI”) eviction because either the landlord or his/her immediate family member will move into the unit.
 While OMI’s are legal, they cannot be done in retaliation and must be done in good faith.
 In San Francisco, there can only be one OMI per building – ever.
 As such, landlords are hesitant to implement an OMI where there is a possibility of negotiating with a tenant for a voluntary move-out.

 If you are approached by your landlord concerning a buyout offer, do not attempt to negotiate the amount by yourself.
 Most landlords have done this before and attempt to low-ball tenants with unreasonably low offers.
 Hiring an attorney from Bracamontes & Vlasak, P.C., will give you the leverage you need to maximize your buyout and help you understand your rights as a tenant.
 Also, you can always say no and enforce your right to stay in your rent-controlled unit.
 Buyout money goes fast on excess rent and taxes.